uboslinux/ubos-docs/sphinx/users/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can resize your VirtualBox disk image.
-Instructions can be found on the web, such as `here <http://www.midwesternmac.com/blogs/jeff-geerling/resizing-virtualbox-disk-image>`_.
+Instructions can be found on the web, such as at http://www.midwesternmac.com/blogs/jeff-geerling/resizing-virtualbox-disk-image .

 Container problems
 ------------------